Razr78/Winter-Town/README.md

 # Winter-Town

-(edit: This project has been closed for the time being i want to switch over the c++ instead of java)
+(edit: This project has been closed for the time being i want to switch over the c++ instead of java) (edit: This project has been fully discontinued as i want to make this a 2d game instead od a command line game)

 Winter Town is my first game that I coded on my own, with the assistance of Marlon Pascual Marrero Arancibia.
 I coded everything, unless stated otherwise but Marlon taught me most of the methods and algorithms used.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------